-Binance, the world’s largest cryptocurrency trading exchange, recently launched a futures market.
+Binance, the world’s largest and best Bitcoin exchanges, recently launched a futures market.
 The catch?
 It’s invite-only.

 However, those that were invited to the platform have generated over $150 million in trading volume in just 24 hours.
 But most notably, this number was in BTC/USDT, aka Tether, trading pairs.